fleekxyz/non-fungible-apps/README.md

 Inside the root folder you are going to find:
 - [/contracts](/contracts): all the developed contracts
-- [/subgraph](/contracts): The Graph project related code
+- [/subgraph](/subgraph): The Graph project related code

 - [/ui](/ui): a web application to interact with deployed contracts

 You can see breakdowns of other folders in the README within those folders.

 ### Contracts

-Within the project is the contracts folder which houses the contracts, utils, tests and deployment scripts associated with the Soliidy smart contracts.
+Within the project is the contracts folder which houses the contracts, utils, tests and deployment scripts associated with the Solidity smart contracts.
 Check the [contracts readme](/contracts/README.md) for more info.

 ### 🖥️ User Interface